constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 on the continuous execution of queries over rotating browser data sources.
 The browsers form an unstructured peer-to-peer (P2P) network where each peer has a random and a profile-based (browsers with similar profiles execute similar queries) partial view of the network.
-The browsers can share their intermediary results, and at specific intervals, the peers are randomly shuffled by asking the peers that a browser knows for other peers.
+The browsers can share their intermediary results and at specific intervals, the peers are randomly shuffled by asking the peers that a browser knows for other peers.
 With this technique,
 it becomes possible to enhance the completeness of query results over time without the need to query every individual data source.